 CJCS Board of Directors

-Prof. Arthur I. Eidelman, Vice Chairman, Israel
+Prof. Arthur I. Eidelman, Chairman, Israel

 Prof. Rela Geffen, Assoc.
 Secretary & Treasurer, USA